J888/multiple_nextjs_apps_on_nginx/README.md

 # NextJS is a little different..

-NextJS is not just html files.
-It does *have* static files but it's also a live Node application that we'll proxy with Nginx.
+NextJS apps are not just html files.
+They *do have* static files, but NodeJS is running as a process and is doing calculations and things.

-In other words, nginx will just pass along the request to the Next app and return the response to the client (except for `.next/static`)
+In other words, nginx will just pass along the request to the Next app (running a NodeJS process) and return the response to the client (except for `.next/static`)

 I referred to this gist, https://gist.github.com/iam-hussain/2ecdb934a7362e979e3aa5a92b181153 for how to do this.
 It was extremely helpful.
 I tweaked it a little bit because some things weren't working.